 Research that has been conducted in this lab includes modeling polarimetric light reflection from surfaces, developing software for storing, and analyzing polarimetric data and simulations of planetary motion using Runga-Kutta and other time-step measurements.
 Currently, students are simulating the determination of camera position and orientation using reference objects in scenes and performing numerical solutions for partial differential equations including the heat and Navier Stokes equations.

 Miller Science Building, room 126

-The thin film and microscopy lab has provided resources for multiple research projects in collaboration with many departments across campus, including study of pottery fragments from ancient native American cultures with Chemistry, Archaeology and Biology, study of magnesium compounds found in soil samples with Agriculture and study of protein molecules found to be complicit in Alzheimer's disease with Chemistry and Biochemistry.
+The Thin Film and Microscopy Lab has provided resources for multiple research projects in collaboration with many departments across campus, including the study of pottery fragments from ancient native American cultures with chemistry, archaeology and biology; the study of magnesium compounds found in soil samples with agriculture; and the study of protein molecules found to be complicit in Alzheimer's disease with chemistry and biochemistry.

-This lab includes a scanning electron microscope, energy dispersive spectrometer, electrochemical analyzer, two tube furnaces, Keithley Instruments Source/Measure Unit, nano-voltmeter, picoammeter, Oriel solar simulator, Buehler polishing wheel, spin coater and Nanoscope Scanning Tunneling Microscope/Atomic Force Microscope.
+This lab includes a scanning electron microscope, an energy dispersive spectrometer, an electrochemical analyzer, two tube furnaces, Keithley Instruments Source/Measure Unit, a nano-voltmeter, a picoammeter, an Oriel solar simulator, a Buehler polishing wheel, a spin coater and Nanoscope Scanning Tunneling Microscope/Atomic Force microscope.